ESI-FAR/generalization-proposals/COPIERTemplate.jl/README.md

 ## Embedding in the eScience Center

-Please indicate the names of the SH(s) and PM(s) this proposal was discussed with: Nico and Rena.
+Please indicate the names of the SH(s) and PM(s) this proposal was discussed with: Nicolas Renaud and Rena Bakhshi

 ## Earlier agreements